DiamondLightSource/saxs-bluesky/README.md

 ```

-Certain feature can be interacted though the commandline tool, some example commands here.
+Certain features can be interacted though the commandline tool, some example commands here.
 A lot of the configuration can be done through the PandA GUI:

 ```
 python -m saxs-bluesky --version